morninj/django-docker/README.md

 Point your browser to your Docker host's IP address.
 You should see the "Hello, world!" message again.

 Point your browser to `http://<ip address>/admin/`.
-You should be able to log in with username `root` and the root password you set earlier.
+You should be able to log in with username `root` and the root password you set in `config.ini`.

 In your editor of choice, open `django_docker/hello_world/templates/hello_world/index.html`.
 It looks like this: